Set up and use Microsoft Whiteboard

 - Office 365 Germany or Office 365 operated by 21Vianet do not support whiteboard collaboration.

 Collaborating with whiteboards

 - In the Whiteboard app, tap the Sign in button.

 - Tap the Invite button next to your name at the top of the app.

-After you’re done, you can export a copy of the Whiteboard collaboration for yourself through the Share charm and leave the board for others to continue working.
+- You can export a copy of the Whiteboard collaboration for yourself through the Share charm and leave the board for others to continue working.

 For more information, see Use Microsoft Whiteboard on a Surface Hub.

 If you are using Whiteboard and cannot sign in, you can collaborate by joining a Teams or Skype for Business meeting, and then sharing your screen.
 After you're done, tap Settings > Export to email or save a copy of the board.
 If you choose to export to SVG, it exports vector graphics and provides higher resolution than PNG and can be opened in a web browser.